DataCanvasIO/HyperTS/docs/en_US/source/contents/0600_custom_functions.rst

 Code example

-1. Build the model structure
+1. Build the Model Structure
 **************

 The example is to build a *Transformer Encoder* based on tensorflow.
 See `Keras tutorial <https://keras.io/examples/timeseries/timeseries_classification_transformer/>`_.